GTFS: levels

-The translations table consists of the columns table_name, field_name, field_value,record_id,record_sub_id,language,translation.
+The translations table consists of these columns: table_name, field_name, field_value, record_id, record_sub_id, language, translation.
 Translations are broken down into their respective tables, and any text field or URL may be translated.
 Translations in GTFS use two types of keys in the key-value table.
-Record_id uses ID for the field like stop_id or trip_id, while field_value is a matching value to the field_name's original contents.
-Tables using a two value tuple, such as stop_times, use record_id and record_sub_id to represent the tuple.
+Record_id uses an ID for the field like stop_id or trip_id, while field_value is a matching value to the field_name's original contents.
+Tables using a two-value tuple, such as stop_times, use record_id and record_sub_id to represent the tuple.
 The translation column is the output.